askmike/gekko/docs/installation/configuring_gekko_on_a_server.md

-# Installing Gekko on a server
+# Configuring Gekko on a server

+*NOTE: unfortunately configuring Gekko to run on a server is hard.
+Unless you are running in a completely trusted network (home network) you WILL need to get an SSL certificate, upstream Gekko through a webserver, etc. I am creating an official Gekko service called [Gekko Plus](https://gekkoplus.com/) that will NOT require any of this stuff.*

 Gekko runs great headless (on a server, raspberry PI) but the default configuration assumes that you will be using a browser from the same machine to access the interface.